Kiyo5hi/raspi-iot/README.md

 # raspi-iot

-Code collects IoT data and delivers to the database.
+Code that collects IoT data and delivers to the database.